gnetwork-git/ssl-for-logged-in-users/readme.txt

 A: I could not find any plugin, that would simply keep the logged in user on SSL for the entire session, hence, SSL for Logged In Users.

+Q: Who am I?

+A: Wordpress user: <a href="http://profiles.wordpress.org/gnetworkau/">gnetworkau</a> also known as "G".
+I've been playing with Wordpress for few years, and love it.

 == Other Notes ==